crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 | **WPA2**     | PSK                  | AES-CCMP (default), TKIP (fallback) | AES-CCMP (CBC-MAC)   | PBKDF2 + PSK → CCMP keys                |
 | **WPA3**     | SAE (replaces PSK\*) | AES-GCMP (default)                  | AES-GCMP (GMAC)      | SAE (Dragonfly handshake) → Robust keys |

-WPA3-Personal: Replaces PSK with SAE for authentication (PSK is still the "password," but SAE is the protocol for key derivation).
-Uses AES-GCMP (or AES-CCMP in some early implementations) for encryption and integrity.
+WPA3-Personal replaces PSK with SAE for authentication (PSK is still the "password," but SAE is the protocol for key derivation), and uses AES-GCMP for encryption and integrity.

 #### Enterprise mode